How retailers can use the momentum of new front-of-house technology initiatives to create a safer and more efficient back-of-house

 Paper is, unfortunately, a major vehicle for spreading germs, which is why so many businesses are working to eliminate it from day-to-day operations.
 When alcohol invoices are paid electronically, you can avoid taking a paper invoice from the driver and instead rely on digital copies.
 This process is not only safer, but it simplifies record keeping and makes your business more organized.
 Many payment providers, like Fintech, provide access to an online portal where you can view invoices broken down by line item and see clearly which products are on each invoice without ever having to dig through paper.
 Now, all your invoices are stored digitally and in complete detail in one place, and there’s no longer any need to keep track of paper copies or worry about how many times they have been touched and passed around.

 If you’re already using automatic, electronic payments for alcohol deliveries and receiving invoice copies digitally, why not bring that same automation to your back-office system?
 By integrating alcohol invoice data directly into your accounting system, you save time and eliminate costly errors related to manual entry.
 You no longer need to manually key in alcohol invoices or worry about how many people are spending time in close proximity to the office where social distancing may be difficult.
-Viewing alcohol payments along with other vendor invoices already in the accounting system provides a 360-degree view of your business, so you can track alcohol invoices, food costs, and paper products all in a single system.
+Viewing alcohol payments along with other vendor invoices already in the accounting system provides a 360-degree view of your business so that you can track alcohol invoices, food costs, and paper products all in a single system.